cnTalon/predictor2025/README.md

 ## Key Features

-*Predict stock prices using machine learning models
+*Predict stock prices using machine learning models and statistics
 * Python backend with Flask
 * React frontend
 * Model-driven predictions using libraries like scikit-learn, pandas, and yfinance
+* Armia style, trend based and seasonal naive prediction methods

 ## How To Use
 Prerequisites